chloe0x0/exprpp/README.md

     <img src="./imgs/repl.png">
 </p>

-the REPL is exited nicely by simply enterint 'q' as the input.
+the REPL is exited nicely by simply entering 'q' as the input.

 ## Usage